 Runners are more likely to run slower than their predicted time.
 After crossing the Finish Line it will take a minimum of 15 minutes and closer to 30-40 minutes to reach the runner meet and greet area.
 Remember to build these factors into your arrangements when planning to meet your runner.

-There will also be local groups encouraging you to be more active in your community as well as plenty of advice on how to keep yourself fit and motivated.
+cal groups encouraging you to be more active in your community as well as plenty of advice on how to keep yourself fit and motivated.

 Make sure you have the details of your runner’s race number.
 It is the easiest way for our information point to identify them on our database.